Parallax Volatility Advisers L.P. Acquires New Shares in Medifast, Inc. (NYSE:MED)

 Parallax Volatility Advisers L.P. acquired a new stake in shares of Medifast, Inc. (NYSE:MED) during the 1st quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
 The firm acquired 1,085 shares of the specialty retailer’s stock, valued at approximately $230,000.

-Several other institutional investors have also added to or reduced their stakes in the stock.
-Public Employees Retirement System of Ohio boosted its position in shares of Medifast by 17.5% during the fourth quarter.
-Public Employees Retirement System of Ohio now owns 268 shares of the specialty retailer’s stock valued at $53,000 after buying an additional 40 shares during the last quarter.
+Other hedge funds have also recently bought and sold shares of the company.
+Baillie Gifford & Co. bought a new position in Medifast in the first quarter valued at about $28,000.
 C M Bidwell & Associates Ltd. lifted its holdings in Medifast by 26.5% in the first quarter.
 C M Bidwell & Associates Ltd. now owns 191 shares of the specialty retailer’s stock valued at $40,000 after acquiring an additional 40 shares during the period.
-Cambridge Investment Research Advisors Inc. lifted its holdings in Medifast by 7.1% in the first quarter.
-Cambridge Investment Research Advisors Inc. now owns 1,244 shares of the specialty retailer’s stock valued at $263,000 after acquiring an additional 83 shares during the period.
-Mutual of America Capital Management LLC lifted its holdings in Medifast by 6.7% in the first quarter.
-Mutual of America Capital Management LLC now owns 1,571 shares of the specialty retailer’s stock valued at $333,000 after acquiring an additional 99 shares during the period.
-Finally, Alliancebernstein L.P. lifted its holdings in Medifast by 0.6% in the fourth quarter.
-Alliancebernstein L.P. now owns 15,629 shares of the specialty retailer’s stock valued at $3,069,000 after acquiring an additional 100 shares during the period.
+Vantage Consulting Group Inc bought a new position in Medifast in the fourth quarter valued at about $52,000.
+Public Employees Retirement System of Ohio lifted its holdings in Medifast by 17.5% in the fourth quarter.
+Public Employees Retirement System of Ohio now owns 268 shares of the specialty retailer’s stock valued at $53,000 after acquiring an additional 40 shares during the period.
+Finally, Harbour Investments Inc. bought a new position in Medifast in the first quarter valued at about $59,000.
 81.39% of the stock is currently owned by institutional investors.

-MED has been the topic of a number of recent research reports.
-DA Davidson increased their target price on Medifast from $302.00 to $395.00 and gave the company a “buy” rating in a report on Wednesday, May 5th.
+MED has been the topic of several recent research reports.
+DA Davidson raised their price objective on Medifast from $302.00 to $395.00 and gave the stock a “buy” rating in a research note on Wednesday, May 5th.
 B. Riley raised their price objective on Medifast from $310.00 to $400.00 and gave the stock a “buy” rating in a research note on Wednesday, May 5th.

 The firm also recently announced a quarterly dividend, which will be paid on Friday, August 6th.
 Investors of record on Tuesday, June 22nd will be paid a dividend of $1.42 per share.
 This represents a $5.68 annualized dividend and a yield of 1.99%.
 The ex-dividend date is Monday, June 21st.
 Medifast’s dividend payout ratio (DPR) is presently 62.14%.